BreakingBran/ChemicalEquationBalancer/README.md

 -Numpy
 -Standard Library

-So this chemical equation solver, allows you to put in almost any equation into it, unbalenced amd it will solve the equation for you.
+ This chemical equation solver allows you to put in ,almost, any equation into it in an unbalenced form and it will solve the equation for you.

  Caution:
- - It has only been tested for equations seen up to grade 12, and will not understand nomenclature that deviates from formulas from university to higher.
+ - It has only been tested for equations seen up to grade 12, and will not understand nomenclature that deviates from formulas from university to higher level.

  TO DO:
  - add hydrate recognition